CSE512-15S/fp-liusuw-kuangyou/README.md

 ## Goal
 The goal of the software is to assist in finding a potential cure for the deadly disease AIDS.

 AIDS is caused by HIV, which is a highly mutable virus.
-Once HIV enters a subject’s system.
-The HIV virus will “evolve” to different types in order to escape from subject’s immune system.
+Once HIV enters a subject’s system, the HIV virus will “evolve” to different types in order to escape from subject’s immune system.
 The virus evolves through a change in certain amino acid in its protein shell.

 According to Andrew, the scientist at Fred Hutch center, research shows that most people infected with HIV have T-cells that target specific region of the virus, known as epitopes, which are ineffective at recognizing the virus over time.
 Specifically, they target a part that is prone to mutation; however, a small minority of people known as “elite controllers” have T-cells that target a very unique set of epitopes and are able to control without ever developing AIDS.

-So we want to build a tool to help spotting interesting region of the HIV’s protein sequence and provide an intuitive and interactive view of the virus mutation trend.
+So we want to build a tool to help spot interesting region of the HIV’s protein sequence and provide an intuitive and interactive view of the virus mutation trend.

 ## Things to Visualize
 1. Variants of the specific Amino Acid in sequences